 Boris Johnson officially became prime minister of the UK after an audience with the Queen later this afternoon.
 Yesterday he defeated his Tory party rival Jeremy Hunt as he received the majority of votes in a ballot of party members.
-Now Mr Johnson can form his cabinet and deliver Brexit by 31st October, having 99 days to make good on his promise.
+The 55-year-old former foreign minister and former mayor of London now can form his cabinet and deliver Brexit by 31st October, having 99 days to make good on his promise.

 It feels like a political déjà vu watching Margaret Thatcher's favourite political columnist as a leader of the country.
 Boris Johnson was the favourite to be PM back in 2016 when David Cameron resigned in the wake of the Brexit vote but was smoothly replaced by Michael Gove who literally laid a red carpet for Teresa May towards 10 Downing Street.
 Hers was a rather similar victory over Al Gore by George W. Bush in 2001.
 Still, it is better three years later than never.